robertorcosta/azure-docs.pt-br/articles/cosmos-db/mongodb-mongoose.md

     ```JavaScript
    # You can get the following connection details from the Azure portal.
 You can find the details on the Connection string pane of your Azure Cosmos account.

-   COSMODDB_USER = "<Azure Cosmos account's user name, usually the database account name>"
+   COSMOSDB_USER = "<Azure Cosmos account's user name, usually the database account name>"
    COSMOSDB_PASSWORD = "<Azure Cosmos account password, this is one of the keys specified in your account>"
    COSMOSDB_DBNAME = "<Azure Cosmos database name>"
    COSMOSDB_HOST= "<Azure Cosmos Host name>"